The Quranic command to follow the "millat" of Abraham

 In contrast, God uses the word “deen” (religion) in 5:3 to refer to all the rituals, practises, and prohibitions which God has authorised:

-“Today I have completed the religion for you and completed My blessing upon you and chosen Islam as a religion for you” 5:3
+“Today, I have completed your religion, perfected My blessing upon you and approved Submission as the religion for you.”
+5:3

 2- Are we accountable to what was decreed for Abraham